Crossroad of Civilizations

 Morning A UNESCO World Heritage site, Aït Benhaddou is believed to date from the 11th century and is called the most beautiful village in the world.
 Follow the narrow streets up to the Granary for a view of the surrounding landscapes.
 From there, ascend the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 feet).

-Afternoon Lunch.
+Afternoon Lunch on your own.
 As we descend the High Atlas, you will notice a dramatic change in the climate and landscape.
 Soon you will be a part of the noise and clamor of your final imperial city, Marrakech.
 We settle into your hotel and spend the rest of the afternoon as you like.

 Morning Free time and departures